 A run method on Screen that calls the draw method on each component

 This works differently from defining a struct that uses a generic type parameter with trait bounds.
 A generic type parameter can only be substituted with one concrete type at a time, whereas trait objects allow for multiple concrete types to fill in for the trait object at runtime.
-For example, we could have defined the Screen struct using a generic type and a trait bound as in Listing 17-6:
+For example, we could have defined the Screen struct using a generic type and a trait bound, as in Listing 17-6.

 src/lib.rs